ceyda002/the_logger/README.md

 -- Installation
 1 - clone the repository

 2 - Install dependencies:
-3 -  Inıtialize the data base
+3 -  Inıtialize the database
- from app import init_db
- init_db()
- 4 - run the app
+ 4 - run the FLASK app
- flask run

  open 'http://127.0.0.1:5000 in your browser.
 -- Instructions
 1 - register to create an account